AirplanegoBrr/Schedule1-QuickFilter/README.md

 ---

 ## 💡 Features

+### ⭐ Works on anything!
+- Works on Cars, Shelfs, Mixer, Pallets, Everything!
+(Let me know if anything is missing!)

 ### 🔄 Quick Filtered Item Transfer (**H** Key) [MovePushFilterd]
 - Transfers items **to shelves** when looking at a shelf, only adding items that match whats already in the self!